We rank the 20 best sandwiches in America. Read on to see if your favorite made the cut.

 Our Favorite Sandwiches in America

 Merriam Webster defines a sandwich as ‘two or more slices of bread or a split roll having a filling in between’.
-Beyond this basic definition, the variety of American sandwiches runs the gamut from simple snacks to ginormous ‘loaded’ Dagwoods.
+Beyond this basic definition, the variety of USA sandwiches runs the gamut from simple snacks to ginormous ‘loaded’ Dagwoods.
 When it comes to sandwiches, the possibilities are practically endless.

 Epicuriously curious, we wondered what was the best sandwich in America.
 Was it the cheesesteak in our home city of Philadelphia or the Po Boy in New Orleans?
 Or maybe it was a sandwich we were yet to eat.